trodman201/trodman-DS/README.md

 ### Filename: Python.png
 ##  Python.png is a snippet of a program that compares two numbers, x and y, to determine which one is bigger.

+### Filename: Flower.py
+## Flower.py is a txt document that has my documetation of my oop code

+### Filename: PythonOOP.png
+## PythonOOP.png is a snippet of the oop code that I documented